Clan Rising

 Who are some famous Morrises?

-Notable bearers of the Morris name include William Morris (1834–1896) — designer, poet, founder of the Arts and Crafts movement, Desmond Morris (b.
-1928) — zoologist (The Naked Ape) and Mark Morris (b.
-1956) — American choreographer.
+Notable bearers of the Morris name include William Morris (1834–1896), designer, poet, founder of the Arts and Crafts movement, Desmond Morris (b.
+1928), zoologist (The Naked Ape) and Mark Morris (b.
+1956), American choreographer.
+Each is profiled on the family page, with cross-links to the geography, stories, and historical events tied to their life.

 Neighbouring clans